The Children's Society: History

 The first home was opened in Dulwich in 1882.
-Its success, together with a growing awareness of the scale of child poverty in England and Wales, led to the rapid development of The Children's Society.
-It moved to new offices at the Old Town Hall in Kennington Road in 1909.
+Its success, together with a growing awareness of the scale of child poverty in England and Wales, led to the society's development.
+Between 1883 and 2015 the society sent over 2,000 children to Canada.
+Mary Grimes was said to be the epitome of women charity workers of the Waifs and Strays Society at the time.
+She served on the emigration committee and she led the Church Emigration Society.
+She coordinated the society's work with clergy in Australia, Canada, South Africa and New Zealand.

+The Waifs and Strays Society moved to new offices at the Old Town Hall in Kennington Road in 1909.
 By 1919 the charity had 113 homes and cared for 5,000 children.

 A main feature of The Children's Society's work was its insistence that children should not become long-term residents in homes, but boarded out, fostered or adopted.
 By the late 1960s The Children's Society had become one of the largest adoption agencies in the country.

-In the late 1960s and the early 1970s, in response to the significant social changes of these years, The Children's Society moved away from centralised care, fostering and adoption work and focused more on preventative work designed to support children and young people within their own families and communities.
-During the 1970s and 1980s The Children's Society introduced family centres throughout the country offering services such as advice centres, play groups, youth clubs and short term accommodation for young, single children.
+In the late 1960s and the early 1970s, The Children's Society moved away from centralised care, fostering and adoption work and focused more on preventative work designed to support children and young people within their own families and communities.
+During the 1970s and 1980s The Children's Society introduced centres offering advice, play groups, youth clubs and short-term accommodation for young children.
 The society relocated from the Old Town Hall in Kennington Road to new offices at Kings Cross in 1986.

 During the 1990s The Children's Society began focusing on social justice, lobbying to change legislation and welfare provision, and encouraging young people to speak and act for themselves.

-The charity's direct practice now focuses on vulnerable children and young people aged 10 to 18 - including children who have been sexually exploited, children in care and young refugees.
-Its policy and campaigning work is informed by its direct practice, and by its extensive research on children's well-being, child poverty and adolescent neglect.
+The charity focuses on vulnerable children and young people aged 10 to 18 – including children who have been sexually exploited, children in care and young refugees.
+Its policy and campaigning work is informed by its direct practice, and research regarding children's well-being, child poverty and adolescent neglect.

-The Children's Society was rebranded in 2014 by London-based design practice SomeOne from a logo depicting a purple figure reaching for a star to the current black and white identity.
-The new look reflects the charity's belief of confronting 'hard truths'.
+The Children's Society was rebranded in 2014 by SomeOne.
+They abandoned their logo depicting a purple figure reaching for a star to a black and white logo.
+The new look is intended to reflect the charity's belief of confronting 'hard truths'.

-In 2017, The Children’s Society launched a new strategy aimed at disrupting the cycles of disadvantage that prevent young people from thriving by 2030; an ambition that directly supports the vision and mission.
-The charity has chosen to concentrate on young people aged 10–18 with many problems in their lives (or multiple disadvantage).
-The strategy focuses on using innovation to scale up impact through technology and learning, partnerships to leverage resource, and continuous improvement by becoming an agile and efficient organisation.
+In 2017, The Children's Society launched a new strategy aimed at disrupting the cycles of disadvantage that prevent young people from thriving by 2030.

-As well as supporting change at an individual level through its direct programmes of work, The Children's Society aims to effect systemic change by influencing legislation and government practice, and to effect a positive shift in public attitudes towards children and young people.

 The Children's Society's strategy explores the complex challenges in young people's lives by focusing on three areas: risk, resilience and resources.